PaddlePaddle/Paddle/doc/design/table.md

 The number of the divided tables is equal to the number of parameter server, which will be stored in Table as `shard_num`.

-Each Table also has a `shard_id`, a key with the same `shard_id` will be sent to this parameter server.
+Each Table also has a `shard_id`, keys with the same `shard_id` will be sent to the same parameter server.

 The way to get the `shard_id` can be: